josegonzalez/josediazgonzalez.com/_posts/2017-04-14-why-cakefest-does-not-currently-have-a-diversity-scholarship.markdown

 ---
-  title:       "Why CakePHP (CakeFest) does not currently have a Diversity Scholarship"
+  title:       "Why CakeFest does not (currently) have a Diversity Scholarship"
   date:        2017-04-14 13:51
   description: "A summary of why CakePHP does not currently offer a Diversity Scholarship and where we stand in regards to diversity."
   category:    cakephp